LoggeL/cf-dyndns/README.md

 2. Compare it with your Cloudflare DNS record
 3. Update the record if they differ
 4. Wait for the specified interval before checking again
-5. Log all activities to both console and a log file
+5. Log all activities to both console and a rotating log file

 ## Setting Up as a Windows Service